 Wear comfortable exercise clothing and walking shoes, such as tennis shoes.

 Before you start to exercise, a spirometry test may be done.
-This will measure the amount of air you inhale and exhale while at rest.
+This will measure the amount of air you breathe in (inhale) and breathe out (exhale) while at rest.

-Throughout the process, blood samples may be taken.
-This is done to measure oxygen and carbon dioxide in the blood during exercise.
+During this test, blood samples may be taken.
+This is done to measure oxygen and carbon dioxide in your blood during exercise.

-You can return to your normal diet, activity, and medications.
-If you were told to skip medications before the test, ask if you should take them now.
-Your health care provider will discuss the test results with you at your next visit.
+You can return to your normal diet, activity, and medicines.
+If you were told to skip medicines before the test, ask if you should take them now.
+Your healthcare provider will discuss the test results with you at your next visit.